Dorset Work Matters

 We are a county-wide team of employment specialists with both an understanding of mental health issues and the necessary skills to enable people to find suitable employment.

-We are embedded within the Community Mental Health teams and work closely with clinicians to support patients to attain their goals.
+We are embedded within the Community Mental Health teas and work closely with clinicians to support their patients to attain their goals.
 Best practice suggests that returning to work is a major life event and requires shared care and support to maximise the success.

 What is IPS?

 Dorset Work Matters uses the Individual Placement and Support (IPS) employment model, an evidence-based, NICE-endorsed intervention designed for supporting people with severe and enduring mental health conditions into paid work.